just-luk/just-luk.github.io/content/posts/writeups/mcpshsf/index.md

 ![gimp](gimp.png)

-Cropping and the image vertically, we get the following image:
+Cropping and the flipping the image vertically, we get the following painting:

 ![painting](painting.png)